Understanding all the ways audio and video cables can be hidden is critical for a professional-looking television mounting.

 Then a cordless drill holding a drill bit of at least one-inch diameter will need to be inserted in the opening, a hole will be required to be made through the wood stud, then the audio and video cables can be installed through the stud.

-It is highly recommended to repair the wall opening only after making certain the television is mounted, the audio and video cables are connected properly and everything is fully functional.
+It is highly recommended to repair the wall opening only after making sure the television is mounted.
+The audio and video cables are connected correctly, and everything is fully functional.

 Carpet fishing is required when audio and video cables need to be installed under the carpet.